 “Children can be affected by a single event or ongoing trauma.
 It harms executive functioning and their ability to regulate emotions, and it shapes how their brains develop.
 Children who have been traumatized often feel unsafe and can’t concentrate; they may be withdrawn or have a strong emotional reaction to something seemingly harmless.”

-Approaching such issues from a trauma informed perspective can help educators distinguish between students who simply have ADD from those whose symptoms may stem from stress or trauma and thus enable them to respond more effectively.
+Approaching behavioral and learning issues from a trauma informed perspective can help educators distinguish between students who simply have ADD from those whose symptoms may stem from stress or trauma and thus enable them to respond more effectively.

 A trauma informed educator, doctor or parent can recognize that behaviors that mimic attention or emotional issues are often symptoms of stress or trauma in disguise.